ironsheep/P2-vscode-extensions/TASKS-User.md

 One time:

+- Install a tasks.json file (*works across all your P2 projects*)
+    - Make sure the names of your compiler and loader binaries are correct (we use the .bat file to run PNut, we don't refer to PNut.exe directly!
-- Install a common keybinding (works accross all your P2 projects)
+- Install a common keybinding (*works across all your P2 projects*)
-- Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated"
+- Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated
-    - "Error Lens" which adds the compile errors messages to the associated line of code
+    - "[Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)" which adds the compile errors messages to the associated line of code
-    - "Explorer Exclude" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel
+    - "[Explorer Exclude](https://marketplace.visualstudio.com/items?itemName=PeterSchmalfeldt.explorer-exclude)" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel

 For each P2 Project:

--- Install a tasks.json file
-    - Make sure the names of your compiler and loader binaries are correct (we use the .bat file to run PNut, we don't refer to PNut.exe directly!
-- Install a settings.json file
+- Install a settings.json file idenityfing project top-level file
     - Make sure the name of your top-level file is correctly placed in this settings.json file